-Based on the assessment of predicted subsidence induced changes to creek morphology plus to water quantity and quality provided above, the impacts of proposed mining on aquatic biota and habitats in Bowmans Creek plus its tributaries are expected to be negligible and there is not expected to be any significant impact on the availability of drought refuge pools within the section of Bowmans Creek in the proposed mining area.
+Accordingly, impact on aquatic habitats and biota plus impacts on the hyporheic zone could be expected to be negligible, with no significant impact on the availability of drought refuge pools within the section of Bowmans Creek in the proposed mining area.
 It is also concluded that there would be no significant impact on fish passage through the section of Bowmans Creek in the proposed mining area and no significant impact on fish passage between the Hunter River and Bowmans Creek above the proposed mining area.